I Will Open Your Lips

 How Does This Apply To Us?

-Our lips should be open with clarity and they need even more to be open with charity.
-All this is so that others may know that God is the Lord and there is no other.
-Our lips should be open so that others may know Him, whom to know is life eternal.
+We speak so that others may know that God is the Lord and there is no other, so that others may know Him, whom to know is life eternal.
 Let us pray that God will ‘set a guard over our mouth and keep watch over the door of our lips’ (Ps.
-141:3) that they may speak of love not pride, of hope not fear, and of conviction, not compromise.
-Lord, open our lips for all the right reasons but also keep them closed for all the right reasons.
+141:3) that we may speak of love, not pride, of hope, not fear, and of conviction, not compromise.
+Lord, open our mouths for all the right reasons, but keep them closed for all the right reasons.

 Pray With Me

-Loving Lord, You have chosen to make Yourself known to men through men.
-May I be counted worthy to open my lips among men for You.
+Loving Lord, You have chosen to make yourself known to people through people.
 Open my lips so that I may speak of truth and power.
-Open my lips so that I may speak of love with a persuasiveness that comes from real experience.
-Open my lips so that I may lift the discouraged and cheer the sad.
-Open my lips that I may warn the wicked, awaken the slumbering, and enlighten the ignorant.
+Open my lips to lift the discouraged and cheer the sad.
+Open my lips that I may warn, awaken, and enlighten.

 Moving On In The Life of Prayer

 We go to prayer and continue in prayer so that we may know when our lips should be open to be a blessing or closed for the same reason.
 The warning of James is to the point, ‘From the same mouth come blessing and cursing.
 My brethren, this ought not to be so’ (Jas.
-3: 10).
+3:10).
 Prayer helps us to see that this doesn't happen.
-When our hearts form words in prayer for the blessing of others, they are not likely to do anything different when they are open in daily conversation.
-This, too, is the power and the purpose of prayer.